Bielectron vortices in two-dimensional Dirac semimetals

-It is a common knowledge that electrostatic confinement of 2D massless Dirac fermions is impossible as a result of the Klein paradox \cite{Klein, Katsnelson}, whereby there is a perfect transmission for normally incident particles.
-An argument is usually made that conservation of pseudospin, the dot product of the Pauli spin matrix and the momentum unit vector, forbids bound states.
-However, at the Dirac point pseudospin vanishes, a fact we exploit in this work.
-Indeed, unlike the case of a finite energy, zero-energy bound states may form at the apex of the Dirac cone \cite{Bardarson, Downing11, Downing15}.
-Mathematically, this is because at finite energy the effective Schrodinger equation at long range maps on to the problem of scattering states in a non-relativistic system (with solutions decaying like the square root of distance) \cite{Chaplik07}; whereas at zero energy solutions exist which decay algebraically depending on the angular momentum quantum number $m$.
-When $m$ is nonzero the solutions are fully square-integrable, such that they are rotating ring-like states, which always avoid the Klein tunneling due to their vorticity resulting in a nonzero momentum component along the potential barrier.
-It should be emphasized that the existence of these fully-confined states does not require introducing any effective mass for the quasiparticles via either imposing the widely discussed sublattice asymmetry resulting in the finite band gap or considering trigonal warping terms which can be treated as angularly-dependent parabolic additions to the linear dispersion.
-The only requirement for the existence of zero-energy vortices in a strong enough (beyond a critical strength) radially-symmetric external potential is a long distance asymptotic decay of this potential to be faster than Coulomb.
-In practice the latter condition always takes place in realistic quasi-two-dimensional Weyl systems since a metallic gate in a close proximity to the 2D electron gas is required to maintain the Fermi level at the Dirac point.
-At the Dirac point (zero energy) the sign of the external potential becomes unimportant for the confinement.
+It is commonly held belief that electrostatic confinement of 2D massless Dirac fermions is impossible as a result of the Klein paradox, where there is a perfect transmission for normally incident particles -- this prompted proposals for localization via a variety of other means \cite{Rozhkov, Magnetic, Velocity}.
+An argument is usually made that conservation of pseudospin $\boldsymbol \sigma \cdot \mathbf{\hat{p}} = \pm 1$ forbids bound states in purely electrostatic problems \cite{Katsnelson}.
+However, at the Dirac point pseudospin is not well defined, a fact we exploit in this work.
+Indeed, unlike the case of finite energy, zero-energy bound states may form at the apex of the Dirac cone \cite{Bardarson, Downing11}.
+Mathematically, this is because at finite energy the effective Schr\"{o}dinger equation at long range maps on to the problem of scattering states in a non-relativistic system \cite{Chaplik07}; whereas at zero energy solutions exist which decay algebraically, depending on the angular momentum quantum number $m$.
+When $m$ is nonzero the solutions are fully square-integrable, such that they are rotating ring-like states (vortices) avoiding the Klein tunneling due to their vorticity, which results in a nonzero momentum component along the potential barrier.
+It should be emphasized that the existence of these fully-confined states does not require introducing any effective mass for the quasiparticles via either imposing sublattice asymmetry, which results in a finite band gap, or considering trigonal warping terms.
+The only requirement for the existence of zero-energy vortices in a strong enough (beyond a critical strength) radially-symmetric potential is that it has a long distance asymptotic decay faster than Coulombic.
+In practice, the latter condition always takes place in realistic quasi-2D Dirac semimetals due to either screening or, for the case of graphene, the presence of a metallic gate in close proximity to the 2D electron gas (which is necessary to control the carrier density).